kpathakota/kpathakota.github.io/_posts/2025-04-24-technical-program-ooda.md

 ## Introduction: The Hidden Structure of Technical Decision Making

-In the high-velocity world of technical program management, the difference between success and failure often hinges not on the quality of your strategy documents, but on your team's ability to rapidly sense, process, and respond to changing conditions.
+In the world of technical program management, the difference between success and failure often hinges not on the quality of your strategy documents, but on your team's ability to rapidly sense, process, and respond to changing conditions.
 As technical leaders, we face a paradox: the more complex our systems become, the more we need frameworks that cut through complexity rather than add to it.

-This is where Colonel John Boyd's OODA Loop framework enters the picture—not as another process to follow, but as a lens to understand the fundamental rhythm of operational decision-making.
+This is where Colonel John Boyd's OODA Loop framework enters the picture.
+Observe.
+Orient.
+Decide.
+Act.
+This is not another process to follow, but a foundational lens to understand the rhythm of program operations.

 ## The Origins: From Aerial Combat to Program Management